If You Can Describe Something, It Doesn’t Exist

 Jan Cox Talk 146, Feb 21, 1985, runtime 1:55

-[TASK: With no goal you never arrive anywhere.
+With no goal you never arrive anywhere.
 Must have a goal.
 Mail in, in 3 days an 8.5 x 11 sheet with your name detailing what you have received from This Thing and what it now means to you.
 Part II.
-Write down your goal; a specific personal present goal that you have (probably will find it related to first part of task).
+Write down your goal; a specific personal, present goal that you have (probably will find it related to first part of task).
 Don’t over serious on this.

 IF YOU CAN DESCRIBE SOMETHING IT DOESN’T EXIST